CortexIntelligentAutomation/docs/content/en/docs/2023.5/_shared/architecture/components/purpose/cortex-studio.md

-Application hosted in CORTEX Gateway that provides the graphical, low-code environment for developing, testing, versioning, publishing and managing the full life-cycle of automation solutions.
+Application hosted in {{< ctx >}} Gateway that provides the graphical, low-code environment for developing, testing, versioning, publishing and managing the full life-cycle of automation solutions.